doremifasollasi/djangoreact/README.md

 ### Next step - create superuser, then you can follow by http://127.0.0.1:8000/admin/

-`cd..` ----- (the command will move to the directory by "mainapp" to "djangoreact_project")

 `python manage.py createsuperuser`

 `python manage.py collectstatic` (>>> Type 'yes' to continue, or 'no' to cancel:)